pablo-meier/Pablog/_src/About.md

 Nowawdays, I'm just Pabro.
 Bro bro bro.
 Brah.\*

-Contact me if you'd like to play games on Battle.net or Steam, I have accounts there too :)
+When I'm not doing software or performance opportunities, I'm usually at a dojo, reading a book, or playing StarCraft.
+Feel free to contact me if you'd like to play games on Battle.net or Steam, I have accounts there too :)

-\* = Also, just to be COMPLETELY clear here: I'm joking with all the Bro stuff.
+\* = Also, to be COMPLETELY clear here: I'm joking with all the Bro stuff.
-I'm not a bro, and don't love the trend of 'brogrammers' (but to each their own and all that).
+I'm not a bro, and don't love the trend/culture associated with the word 'brogrammers' (but to each their own and all that).

 ## FAQ!